XimeraProject/.github/profile/README.md

 funded 2024-2026 (with no other external funding) by a $2,125,000 [Open Textbooks Pilot Program](https://www2.ed.gov/programs/otp/index.html) grant.
-In the past, the Ximera Project has also recieved support from NSF Grant DUE-1245433, the Shuttleworth Foundation, the Ohio State University Department of Mathematics, and the Affordable Learning Exchange at OSU.
+In the past, the Ximera Project has also received support from NSF Grant DUE-1245433, the Shuttleworth Foundation, the Ohio State University Department of Mathematics, and the Affordable Learning Exchange at OSU.